Seeders/GUTS/README.md

 ## Contributing

 Feel free to submit issues or pull requests to improve GUTS.
-Contributions are welcome under the GPL v3 license.
+Contributions are welcome under the MIT Open Source license.